nathankuipa25/nathankuipa25/README.md

 I always believe "**Having Limited Resources in Tech industry ain't a barrier to starting  bringing a change; start with what you have because one is atleast better than None.
 If you start today you will never be the same by tomorrow**"

+I believe progress comes from **consistency, curiosity, and building step by step**.
+**"Limited resources are not a barrier—start with what you have and improve daily."**

 **Nathan Kuipa**